kamatasimon/Advance-Solidity-ETH/Solidity-Concepts-AccountAbstraction/README.md

 ``npm run dev``
 View the Application: Open http://localhost:5173/ in your web browser to view the application.
 You should see the values of the functions displayed on the frontend.

-Connect your wallet to polygon testnet and get some ETH from  [Polygon faucet](https://mumbaifaucet.com/)
+Connect your wallet to Sepolia testnet and get some ETH from  [Sepolia faucet](https://sepoliafaucet.com/)

 # Simple Account Factory